Real Estate Sector Trading Strategy (Backtests And Examples)

 - Equinix, Inc. (EQIX): This is a digital infrastructure company that enables digital leaders to harness a trusted platform to bring together and interconnect the foundational infrastructure that powers their success.
 It helps businesses to scale with agility, speed the launch of digital services, deliver world-class experiences and multiply their value.
 Its current market cap as of July 2022 is $58.015 billion, and the stock has been doing well in recent weeks.

-The 5 companies above illustrates that the real estate sector is a pretty diverse sector with a lot of different business models.
+The 5 companies above illustrate that the real estate sector is a pretty diverse sector with a lot of different business models.

 That said, let’s go on to backtest a few real estate trading strategies: